OSA Ultrafast Optical Phenomena Technical Group Online Workshop

 25 May 2020, 11:00 - 14:00

 Students and early career professionals are invited to join the OSA Ultrafast Optical Phenomena Technical Group for a week of online courses in this topic area.
-Each day will feature two presentations from researchers with ample time for questions and discussion.
-Registration is limited so make sure to reserve your spot for each session you want to attend.
+Day one included presentations from Cristian Manzoni, CNR-IFN, and Rick Trebino, Georgia Institute of Technology.

 Generation of Ultrashort Pulses presented by Cristian Manzoni, CNR-IFN